Ernest Ohemeng

-Ernest Ohemeng (born 17 January 1996) is a Ghanaian footballer who plays as a winger for Spanish club Salamanca CF UDS.
+Ernest Ohemeng (born 17 January 1996) is a Ghanaian footballer who plays as a winger for Spanish club Marbella.

-Club career
+Career

 Ohemeng was a Rio Ave youth graduate.
-He made his senior debut on 12 April 2014, in a 1–2 Primeira Liga loss against Olhanense; it was his maiden appearance for the club.
+He made his senior debut on 12 April 2014, in a 2–1 Primeira Liga loss against Olhanense; it was his maiden appearance for the club.

 On 7 July 2015, Ohemeng and his teammate Emmanuel Boateng made a permanent move to fellow Primeira Liga side Moreirense.
 After featuring sparingly, he was loaned to Académica de Coimbra and Arouca.

 On 3 August 2018, Ohemeng signed a two-year deal with CD Mirandés in the Spanish Segunda División B. He helped the side achieve promotion to Segunda División, but appeared rarely during his two-year spell at the club.

 On 29 July 2020, Ohemeng joined Salamanca CF UDS in the third division.